 However, when the hospital suffered a more sustained and widespread series of leaks last month we immediately undertook work, involving specialist contactors, to carry out more invasive, comprehensive structural surveys of the roof.
 Carrying our these surveys has required the erection of a complicated network of scaffolding to enable roofing experts to safely access the roof.
 The serious internal problems with the roof were not visible prior to this survey being carried out.

-The roof replacement work will begin next month (November) and be carried out in stages.
+The roof replacement work began in November 2024 and is being carried out in stages.
 This means that as sections of the roof are replaced, we can move services and patients back into those areas while we carry on with the roof replacement work elsewhere.

-At this stage we cannot say exactly how long the work will take.
-However, this is a very substantial programme of work that we know will take many months to complete.
-It is likely to completed next (2025) summer.
+This is a very substantial programme of work that we know will take many months to complete.
+It is likely that the work will be completed in late summer 2025.

 Due to the condition of the roof on the main building at the Princess of Wales Hospital, it has been necessary to move patients out of wards on the first floor.
 This means accommodating around 200 patients in alternative settings.